-The formation of overt segments in Drosophila requires the prior expression of a stripe of engrailed (en) expression in the posterior border of each presumptive segment (Karr et al. 1989).
-The positions of these stripes are largely determined by the activity of the pair-rule genes even-skipped (eve) and fuhsi-tarazu (ftz), which exhibit complementary seven stripe patterns prior to the formation of the blastoderm (Frasch and Levine 1987b; Howard and Ingham 1986).
-The processes leading to the stripe patterns of the pair-rule genes involve a complex set of interactions among transcriptional factors in a syncytium that encompasses the entire embryo.
-It has been shown, for example, that the formation of particular eve stripes requires the existence of stripe-specific enhancers in the eve promotor (Small et al. 1992; Small et al. 1996; Small et al. 1991).
-These enhancers respond to specific combinations of gap gene products expressed at the location where the eve stripe will appear, suggesting that each stripe may be produced by the presence of a stripe-specific combination of upstream transcriptional factors.
+The formation of overt segments in Drosophila requires the prior expression of a stripe of engrailed (en) expression in the posterior border of each presumptive segment (Karr et al., 1989).
+The positions of these stripes are largely determined by the activity of the pair-rule genes even-skipped (eve) and fuhsi-tarazu (ftz) which exhibit complementary seven stripe patterns prior to the formation of the blastoderm (Frasch and Levine, 1987b; Howard and Ingham, 1986).
+The processes leading to the stripe patterns of the pair rule genes involve a complex set of interactions among transcriptional factors in a syncytium that encompasses the entire embryo.
+It has been shown, for example, that the formation of particular eve stripes requires the existence of stripe-specific enhancers in the eve promotor (Small et al., 1992; Small et al., 1996; Small et al., 1991).
+These respond to specific combinations of gap gene products expressed at the location where the eve stripe will appear.
+This suggests that each stripe may be produced by the presence of a stripe-specific combination of upstream transcriptional factors.

-It is possible to model the diffusion of transcription factors in a syncytium using much simpler molecular mechanisms to arrive at a pattern like that seen in Drosophila (Meinhardt 1982; Lacalli et al. 1988; Nagorcka 1988; Hunding et al. 1990; Goodwin and Kauffman 1990).
-Such reaction-diffusion mechanisms (Turing,1952; Meinhardt 1982), which are essentially the same as the emergent networks we have discussed (Salazar-Ciudad et al. 2000; accompanying article), produce patterns by the reciprocal asymmetric interactions of diffusible gene products.
+It is possible to model the diffusion of transcription factors in a syncytium using much simpler molecular mechanisms and arrive at a pattern like that seen in Drosophila (Meinhardt, 1982; Lacalli et al., 1988; Nagorcka, 1988; Hunding et al., 1990; Goodwin and Kauffman, 1990).
+Such reaction-diffusion mechanisms (Turing, 1952; Meinhardt, 1982), which are essentially the same as the emergent networks we have discussed (Salazar et al., 2000; accompanying paper), produce patterns by the reciprocal asymmetric interactions of diffusible gene products.
 In these mechanisms, each stripe is regulated by the same genes and in the same way.
-Although very different from the complicated genetic
+Although very different from the complicated genetic circuitry by which Drosophila forms pair rule stripes, reaction-diffusion mechanisms appear to be involved in the formation of pigment stripes in fish